Frequently Asked Questions

 If you are interested in inquiring about KEI's outreach programs or collaborating with the institute on a program, please go to the "Bring KEI to You" page by clicking here ►

 KEI has had partnerships or joint programs with many universities and research institutes each year.
-In Korea, KEI receives funding from and has a sister relationship with the Korea Institute of International Economic Policy (KIEP).
+In Korea, KEI receives funding from and has a partnership with the Korea Institute of International Economic Policy (KIEP).
 In the United States, KEI is actively working with numerous different institutions and schools.
-Below are examples of the schools and research institutes that KEI has worked with during the recent past year.
+Below are examples of the schools and research institutes that KEI has worked with in the past.

 UNIVERSITIES / CIVIC GROUPS